dreamsofcode-io/goprojects/01-todo-list/README.md

 }
 ```

-## Notable Packages Used

-- `encoding/csv` for writing out as a csv file
-- `strconv` for turning types into strings and visa versa
-- `text/tabwriter` for writing out tab aligned output
-- `os` for opening and reading files
-- `github.com/spf13/cobra` for the command line interface
-- `github.com/mergestat/timediff` for displaying relative friendly time differences (1 hour ago, 10 minutes ago, etc)

 ## Extra Features

 - Change the IsComplete property of the Task data model to use a timestamp instead, which gives further information.